CodeWithAarish/CodeWithAarish/README.md

 - 📫 How to reach me **aarishm224@gmail.com**

 - ⚡Fun Fact **I think that I am funny.
-I am a coder and I don't know the full of HTML, CSS 😂😂**
+I am a coder and I don't know the full form of HTML, CSS 😂😂**

 - These two sites I use to get help **Bootstrap and jQuery**